 The Contracting State making a secondary adjustment will take the other provisions of the Convention, where relevant, into account.
 For example, if the effect of a secondary adjustment is to treat a U.S. corporation as having made a distribution of profits to its parent corporation in the other Contracting State, the provisions of Article 10 (Dividends) will apply, and the United States may impose a 5 percent withholding tax on the dividend.
-Also, if under Article 23 (Relief from Double Taxation) the other State generally gives a credit for taxes paid with respect to such dividends, it would also be required to do so in this case.
+Also, if under Article 23 (Elimination of Double Taxation), Poland generally gives a credit for taxes paid with respect to such dividends, it would also be required to do so in this case.